MStarmans91/WORC/WORC/doc/static/additionalfunctionality.rst

 in :py:mod:`WORC.classification.smac`, which is also where new methods can be added to the search space.

 There is additional output when using SMAC.
-The final output file ``smac_results_all_0.json`` is added along with the regular performance files.
-It contains information on the optimization procedure for each cross-validation split, with statistics on the performance and all intermediate best found configurations.
+The final output file ``smac_results_all_0.json`` is added along with the regular performance file in the output folder.
+It contains information on the optimization procedure for each cross-validation split, with statistics on the performance and all intermediate best found configurations.The end of the file contains a summary of the average statistics over all train-test cross-validations.

-The end of the file contains a summary of the average statistics over all train-test cross-validations.
+.. note:: In order to use SMAC, make sure to use ``swig3.0``.
+Additionally, it might be necessary to uninstall and reinstall the ``pyrfr`` package.